MetalBlockchain/metal-docs/docs/specs/coreth-atomic-transaction-serialization.md

 An ExportTx contains an `typeID`, `networkID`, `blockchainID`, `destinationChain`, `inputs`, and `exportedOutputs`.

 - **`typeID`** is an int that the type for an ExportTx.
 The typeID for an exportTx is 1.
-- **`networkID`** is an int that defines which Avalanche network this transaction is meant to be issued to.
+- **`networkID`** is an int that defines which Metal network this transaction is meant to be issued to.
 This could refer to mainnet, tahoe, etc. and is different than the EVM's network ID.
 - **`blockchainID`** is a 32-byte array that defines which blockchain this transaction was issued to.
 - **`destinationChain`** is a 32-byte array that defines which blockchain this transaction exports funds to.
 - **`inputs`** is an array of EVM Inputs to fund the ExportTx.